$2$-polarity and algorithmic aspects of polarity variants on cograph superclasses: Minimal 2-polar obstructions

 \section{Minimal 2-polar obstructions}

 Throughout this section we give complete lists of minimal $P_4$-sparse and minimal $P_4$-extendible $2$-polar obstructions, obtaining in this way characterizations for the $P_4$-sparse and $P_4$-extendible graphs which admit a $2$-polar partition.
-These characterizations generalize analogous results given for cographs in \cite{hellDAM261}.
+These characterizations generalize analogous results given for cographs by Hell, Hern\'andez-Cruz and Linhares-Sales in \cite{hellDAM261}.
 In fact, we base our characterizations in the following propositions, most of them taken from the mentioned paper.

 We start with two lemmas which provide some useful general structural properties about minimal $k$-polar obstructions.

 \begin{lemma}\cite{hellDAM261} Let $H$ be a minimal $k$-polar obstruction.
 The following statements are true \begin{enumerate} \item $H$ has at most $k+2$ components.